 Many horses appear sound in hand but have underlying pain-related musculoskeletal problems when ridden – which frequently go unrecognized.

-We invite you to do this course, where world-renowned veterinarian and researcher, Sue Dyson shows you how it is possible to determine the presence of musculoskeletal pain in ridden horses by facial expressions or other aspects of behavior.
+We invite you to do this course, where world-renowned veterinarian and researcher, Dr Sue Dyson shows you how it is possible to determine the presence of musculoskeletal pain in ridden horses by facial expressions or other aspects of behavior.

 If you are a vet, a trainer, a horse owner or someone who wants the best for yourself and your horse, this course is for you.